 A special regime applies with respect to profits, including royalties, derived from a self-developed intangible asset.
 Under the innovation box, the taxpayer may opt, under certain conditions, for the application of a lower effective tax rate on taxable profits derived from these intangible assets.
 The effective tax rate of the innovation box is a maximum of 9 per cent, by means of a reduction of the tax base.

 The innovation box regime applies mostly to profits from innovative activities that take place in the Netherlands.
 The innovation box can be a very important facility.
-In combination with other facilities (see ‘Tax incentives’), it makes the Netherlands the ideal location for R&D activities.
+In combination with other facilities (see ‘Tax incentives’ on page 48), it makes the Netherlands the ideal location for R&D activities.

 A Dutch resident parent company and its Dutch resident subsidiaries may, under conditions, opt to be treated as one taxable entity for the Dutch CIT by forming a ‘fiscal unity’.
 Under the fiscal unity regime, inter-company transactions are eliminated and the business proceeds of the included companies are balanced for CIT calculation purposes.
 Companies with their place of residence in the Netherlands, both for Dutch tax law purposes and tax treaty purposes, may be eligible to opt for this regime.
 Under conditions, taxpayers that are resident abroad may also be included in a Dutch fiscal unity insofar as they run a business in the Netherlands through a permanent establishment.